demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 **Note:**
 Any modifications require that the mappers be cloned before any changes can be applied.

-1. Navigate to **Classification and Mapping** and for **Incidents** search for the **ServiceNow - Incoming Mapper**.
+1. Navigate to **Classification and Mapping** and for **Incidents** search for the **ServiceNow - Incoming Mapper_copy** (or whatever you renamed it).
-2. Select it and click **Duplicate**.
-3. Under the **Incident Type** dropdown, select ServiceNow Create Ticket and Mirror.
+2. Under the **Incident Type** dropdown, select the relevant triggering incident type, for example Phishing.
-4. Verify the mapper has these fields mapped.
+3. Verify the mapper has these fields mapped.
 They will pull the values configured on the integration instance settings at the time of ingestion.

      ![image](https://raw.githubusercontent.com/demisto/content-docs/ad6522b9c6822f5c4f9798c8aaa1a63c353ddbe3/docs/doc_imgs/snowv2-incoming-mapper.png)